Serbia in the Eurovision Song Contest 2011: Competing entries

-RTS announced on 19 January 2011 that Serbian composer Kornelije Kovač and his two daughters Aleksandra Kovač and Kristina Kovač would each compose one song for the national final.
-Each composer also selected the performer for their songs and the selected entries were announced on 16 February 2011.
+RTS announced during a press conference on 19 January 2011 that Kornelije Kovač, who represented Yugoslavia in 1974 as part of the band Korni Grupa, and his two daughters Aleksandra Kovač and Kristina Kovač would each compose one song for the national final.
+Each composer also selected the performer for their song and the competing entries were announced on 16 February 2011.

 Final

-The final took place at the studios of RTS in Košutnjak, Belgrade on 26 February 2011 where three songs competed.
+The final took place on 26 February 2011 where the three competing songs were performed together with a live studio band and the RTS Big Band.
 The winner, "Čaroban" performed by Nina, was decided exclusively by the Serbian public via SMS voting.
 Former Eurovision contestants Karolina Gočeva, who represented Macedonia in 2002 and 2007, Boris Novković, who represented Croatia in 2005, Dado Topić, who represented Croatia in 2007, and Jelena Tomašević, who represented Serbia in 2008, singers Aleksandra Radović, Nina Badrić and Tanja Banjanin, bands Peti Element and Zemlja Gruva, and actors Milan Kalinić, Nikola Bulatović and Mina Lazarević were featured as guests during the show.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 17 January 2011, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Serbia was placed into the first semi-final, to be held on 10 May 2011, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 15 March 2011 and Serbia was set to perform in position 6, following the entry from Turkey and before the entry from Russia.

-The two semi-finals and the final were broadcast in Serbia on RTS1, RTS Sat and RTS Digital with commentary for the first semi-final by Marina Nikolić, commentary for the second semi-final by Dragan Ilić and commentary for the final by Duška Vučinić-Lučić.
+The two semi-finals and the final were broadcast in Serbia on RTS 1, RTS Sat and RTS Digital with commentary for the first semi-final by Marina Nikolić, commentary for the second semi-final by Dragan Ilić and commentary for the final by Duška Vučinić-Lučić.
 The three shows were also broadcast via radio on Radio Belgrade with commentary by Tanja Zeljković.
 The Serbian spokesperson, who announced the Serbian votes during the final, was Dušica Spasić.